aabasimel/alx-airbnb-database/README.md

 # alx-airbnb-database

 ## About
-This repository contains the database design and scripts for a simplified Airbnb system.
+This repository contains the database design and scripts for a Airbnb system.
 It covers users, properties, bookings, payments, reviews, and messages.
 The project includes:

 1. Database schema (`schema.sql`)